awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

   --adjustment-type PercentChangeInCapacity
 ```

 Record the policy's Amazon Resource Name \(ARN\)\.
-You need it to create a CloudWatch alarm for the policy\.
+You need it to create the CloudWatch alarm for the policy\.

 **Example: my\-simple\-scale\-in\-policy**
-Use the following [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scale-in-policy`, with an adjustment type of `ChangeInCapacity` that decreases the capacity of the group by one instance\.
+Use the following [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scale-in-policy`, with an adjustment type of `ChangeInCapacity` that decreases the capacity of the group by one instance when the associated CloudWatch alarm breaches the metric low threshold value\.

 ```
 aws autoscaling put-scaling-policy --policy-name my-simple-scale-in-policy \